 This type of inflammation is acute and temporary.
 It gets in, does its job, and gets out.
 Suppressing this natural healing process with NSAIDs only blocks the beneficial effects of inflammation and inhibits your body’s automatic immune response.

 As we age or suffer from injury, our bodies don’t always have enough stem cells in the right areas to trigger a natural healing response.
 When this happens, instead of our bodies flooding the injured or damaged areas with the necessary healing agents, we receive either a chronic low-level inflammatory response or none at all.

 That is where orthobiologics treatments come into play.
 Orthobiologics are a customized spectrum of concentrated cells – including stem cells and platelet-rich plasma – that are injected into injured areas.
 These treatments supercharge your body’s innate healing process by provoking a positive inflammatory response that increases the number of repair cells around your injury.

 Moral of the story?
 Yes, chronic, low-level inflammation is bad.

-But the natural healing benefits of inflammation should no longer be swept under the rug.
+But the natural healing benefits of it should no longer be swept under the rug.
 It’s beyond time to broaden our views on inflammation: Acute, temporary inflammation is good.
 It’s how your body heals itself – naturally.

 If you’re suffering from constant pain and ready to find long-term healing, call the Albano Clinic today at 385-220-9009.
 We want to help you move better, feel better and live better – pain-free.